Convex-Dev/design/docs/cad/003_encoding/README.md

 Tag bytes or value ranges not otherwise specified are reserved for future CADs.

 Decoder implementations MUST treat all such cases as illegal and reject encodings they are unable to read.

-### TODO: A few remaining tags

-For details, please refer to the Convex implementation.
-Details in the source code :-)

 ## Cell life-cycle